Skip to main content

 What 'bad credit' means for Maine business loans

-Most conventional Maine lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Maine lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Maine's economy is built around four distinctive clusters: a marine economy anchored by lobster fishing, aquaculture, boat building, and seafood processing that makes Maine the dominant U.S. lobster-producing state, a healthcare and life sciences sector disproportionately large for Maine's population — driven by an aging demographic that creates strong healthcare employment — a working forests and forest products industry spanning timber harvesting, paper and wood products manufacturing, and biomass energy that sustains rural Maine communities, and a tourism and outdoor recreation economy anchored by Acadia National Park, coastal Maine towns, skiing, and inland fishing and hunting lodges.
 Credit events tied to lobster price swings, forestry contract cycles, or the extreme seasonality of Maine tourism are viewed differently by mission lenders than chronic financial distress.
 The SBA Office of Advocacy identifies rural Maine — particularly Aroostook County and Washington County — as among the most credit-underserved small business environments in the Northeast.

 Maine CDFI partners that serve sub-prime borrowers